I currently use the following equipment:

 - Sandisk Extreme PRO UHS-3 64 GB memory cards.
 The D750 stores RAW files about ~30 MB in size, and without fast memory cards you run into trouble very fast when shooting at 6.5 frames per second.

 - Lowepro Flipside AW 500 backpack.
-Fits all of my photo equipment plus clothes for four days into eight to nine kilos, passing as hand luggage with all airlines.
-I usually no longer bring checked luggage when I’m on the road for less than a week.
+Fits all of my photo equipment plus clothes for four days in about ten kilos, therefore still passing as hand luggage with most airlines.
+I usually no longer have checked luggage when I’m on the road for less than a week.

 - ASUS Zenbook UX3430UQ, light 14″ laptop with 100% sRGB coverage, fast processor and up to 15 hours of battery life.